sig-gis/Liberia_NSC_ForestMonitoringTraining/05_CEO.md

 - pre-work designing an efficient field campaign
 - comparison to field data
 - validating near-real-time alerts of landscape disturbances
+- creating high quality sample data that can be readily shared with others [DOI creation in CEO](https://www.collect.earth/introducing-dois-for-ceo/)
 - ...